xVeles/Recycling-Kiosk/README.md

 ### Hosting & Starting Web App
 **Windows Hosting**

+You will only need to be required to download WebAppDeploy/ and all of it's sub folders.
+The other files in the master branch are just source code files.

 Brief Summary of install instructions, for more detailed instructions please look at RCK Install Manual.pdf

 Required to use **IISExpress** to host Web API in PowerShell